Table of Contents

 In reality, both precision and recall are applied in a wide range of cases and are not restricted to object detection or even computer vision.

-Now it’s time to summarize all the gained knowledge and proceed with the actual calculations of the mAP to evaluate the model’s performance in object detection or other tasks.
+Now it’s time to summarize all the gained knowledge and proceed with the actual calculations to evaluate the mAP of the object detection model.

 The weighted mean of precision at each threshold is used to determine the average precision score (AP), while the weight itself represents the increase in recall from the previous threshold.
 Therefore, the average of AP of each class is known as the mean average precision (mAP).
 However, the meaning of AP and mAP vary depending on the context.
 For example, AP and mAP are equivalent in the evaluation report for the COCO object detection task.

-We have compiled all the necessary steps you need to take to measure mAP into one list, so you can better process and structure all the information we provided in this article:
+We have compiled all the necessary steps you need to take to measure mean average precision object detection into one list, so you can better process and structure all the information we provided in this article:

 - Using the model, provide the prediction scores.